College of Law > Academics > MJ Program > Criminal Law offered onsite at the Chicago Police Academy

 DePaul carefully selects only experienced and engaging instructors to teach in the program who understand the nuances of the job, and classes are taught through the lens of contemporary policing.
 The following have taught in the program:

-is a visiting professor of law at DePaul who teaches Criminal Law.
+Justice Jack O’Malley teaches Criminal Law for the MJ program.
 He began his career as a Chicago police officer.
 While working full time, he attended law school at Cornell University and the University of Chicago.
 After graduating from law school, he served as assistant corporation counsel for the City of Chicago.
-He later worked as a partner in litigation at Winston & Strawn and as general counsel for a subsidiary of G.E.
+He later worked as a litigation partner at Winston & Strawn and as general counsel for a subsidiary of G.E.
 Medical Systems.
-His public service career includes two terms as state’s attorney of Cook County and a 10-year term on the Illinois Appellate Court.
+His public service career includes two terms as the Cook County State’s Attorney and a 10-year term on the Illinois Appellate Court.